 Your family's in town and you have nothing planned.
 App would allow you to quickly access local museums, parks, public art and events based on your current location or an address you enter.

-I would like an app that would report abandoned (possibly stolen) vehicles in a neighborhood and allow owners to possibly track down their car.
 I know someone whose car was stolen in the middle of the night from in front of his house.
 It was found by the police by morning but the thieves had already stripped it and stolen everything from inside of it, even the battery and some parts.
-They left the vehicle to be picked ...more »
+They left the vehicle to be picked... more »

 Read data from your electronic health record and provides a basic list of allergies, medications and preferences to a first responder.